-Course entry requirements: CSC2001F (or supp for CSC2001F), MAM1000W or equivalent.
+Course entry requirements: CSC2001F (or supp for CSC2001F)

 The goal of this course is to complete the basic education of a Computer Scientist.
 Mobile application development and interface design, an introduction to computer architecture and concurrent programming.
 Practical work in Java and in assembler programming are included.